-2.2.4 Risk management conclusion
+2.4.4 Risk management conclusion

-The risk management conclusion is to permit the enzyme fuctanase (EC 3.2.1.80) produced from GM T. reesei containing the fructanase gene from L. crispatus for use as a processing aid in the manufacture of bakery products.
-If approved, the permission would be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
-The maximum permitted level or amount of the enzyme that may be present in the food must be an amount consistent with GMP.
+The risk management conclusion is to permit a protein engineered variant of the enzyme fructanase (EC 3.2.1.80) produced from GM T. reesei containing the fructanase gene from L. crispatus for use as a processing aid in the manufacture of bakery products.
+The enzyme will be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
+The maximum permitted level or amount of the enzyme that may be present in the food will have to be consistent with GMP.
 The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code also provides the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.

-2.4 Risk communication
+2.5 Risk communication

-2.4.1 Consultation
+2.5.1 Consultation